 TSW was hired to develop landscape architectural site plans for Olmsted, a 6-acre mixed-used project in Chamblee, Georgia.
 The client wanted Olmsted to reflect the quaint characteristics of historic Chamblee buildings, and therefore TSW was tasked with creating a sense of place with a very boutique-like character.
 The use of community and function-driven spaces led TSW to design three amenity courtyard spaces and a flex plaza.

 In addition to being an iconic gathering space, Olmsted is also a certified Green Globes project.
 During design, TSW specified a naturalized landscape using native trees, shrubs, and groundcover with minimal lawn use.
-68% of the vegetated area is covered with plants that are native and non-invasive, while 93% of the vegetated area is covered with plants that are drought tolerant.
+This approach not only creates a beautiful and sustainable environment, but also helps to conserve resources, reduce maintenance costs, and improve the health and biodiversity of the local ecosystem.